pypa/pip/docs/html/topics/dependency-resolution.md

 out the package's dependencies (e.g. `spoon`, `hot-water`, `tea-leaves` etc.) and what the versions of each of those dependencies it should install.

-pip does not have all the information it needs to work out the dependencies of the requested packages.
-Over the course of the dependency resolution process, pip needs to download distributions of the package, which can then provide the list of dependencies that the package requires.
+At the start of a `pip install` run, pip does not have all the dependency information of the requested packages.
+It needs to work out the dependencies of the requested packages, the dependencies of those dependencies, and so on.
+Over the course of the dependency resolution process, pip will need to download distribution files of the packages which are used to get the dependencies of a package.

 ## Backtracking